Kharmela Mindanao

 The second use is for setting up multiple virtual machines.

-Multiple virtual machines allow you to have one server running different business applications like active directory and email.
+Multiple virtual machines allow one server to run different business applications like active directory and email.

 The cost depends on how many virtual servers you need to run, and it's hard to give a range.